-Two internationally renowned music philosophers will return to Lynchburg College this month for public lectures about the important role that music plays in school and life.
+Two internationally renowned music philosophers will return to University of Lynchburg this month for public lectures about the important role that music plays in school and life.

 Dr. David J. Elliott and Dr. Marissa Silverman will present “Why should we care about music education?” on Thursday, October 29, in Sydnor Performance Hall at 7:30 p.m.
 The presentation will address the benefits of music education and the importance of incorporating music into schools’ curricula.
 The event is free and open to the public, as well as LC students, faculty, and staff.